telerik/xaml-docs/controls/radgridview/export/export-formats/export-pdf.md

 __Assembly References__

-ExportFormat.Pdf method uses additional libraries so you need to add references to the following assemblies:
+The __ExportToPdf__ method uses additional libraries so you need to add references to the following assemblies:

 * Telerik.Windows.Documents.Core.dll
 * Telerik.Windows.Documents.SpreadSheet.dll